 To identify, qualify, rank and rate for donors and prospects for fundraising.
 The information is used to identify estimated giving capacity, identify motivations and likely approaches for solicitation, and to prioritize who is the most likely candidate for your major gift, an annual gift, capital campaign, board membership, event, and planned giving programs.

 Who Should Do Prospect Research

 Ideally, your organization will have a professional prospect researcher, or prospect research team, on your staff, or you will outsource to a professional prospect research consultant (who is engaged full-time as a prospect research consultant for hire) or freelance prospect researcher (who works part-time as a prospect researcher for hire, often employed full-time as a prospect researcher for a charitable organization).

 Our plans address the identification and qualification of new prospects, maintaining a qualified prospect pipeline, and providing ongoing prospect research, screening, prospecting and analytical support.

-Here are a few examples of why we do prospect research
+Examples of why we do prospect research:

 - Ensure that your gift officer’s time is prioritized and spent cultivating qualified prospects.

 - Avoid cultivating unqualified prospects and wasting their time, as well as yours.